 There are a variety of causes of pelvic pain, some of which may not be related to the reproductive organs but to the urinary tract or bowel.
 Causes of pain may also be related to more than one cause, and in rare instances, the cause is not found.
 Some more common causes include menstrual pain and cramping, ovulation, interstitial cystitis, UTIs, sexually transmitted infections, pelvic inflammatory disease, endometriosis, IBS, appendicitis, urinary stones, ectopic pregnancy, pelvic adhesions, ovarian cysts, uterine fibroids, or tumors.

 Your health care provider will ask about your medical history.
 Your workup should also entail a general physical and pelvic exam.
-Various tests may be performed and/or referral to a specialist such as a gastroenterologist (a physician who focuses on digestive problems) or urogynecologist may be made. or urogynecologist (a gynecologist specializing in urinary and related problems).
+Various tests may be performed and/or referral to a specialist such as a gastroenterologist (a physician who focuses on digestive problems) or urogynecologist (a gynecologist specializing in urinary and related problems) may be made.

 Some of the following imaging tests may be performed: